 The old adage about there being two sides to every story almost always applies in conflict situations.
-Before you try to resolve a problem, be sure you have examined the roots of the conflict objectively and thoroughly.
-Avoid the temptation to jump to conclusions regarding fault or to “take sides”.
+Before trying to resolve a problem, be sure you have examined the roots of the conflict objectively and thoroughly.
+Avoid the temptation to jump to conclusions regarding fault or to “take sides.”

-Be honest about your own feelings, too.
+Be honest about your feelings, too.
 If you find you’re struggling to remain neutral, consider asking another manager or even a trained facilitator to take your place.
-Encourage each of the parties to acknowledge the validity of the other’s point of view.
+Encourage each party to acknowledge the validity of the other’s point of view.

 2. Acknowledge the Problem

-This can be especially difficult when the conflict is over what you consider a minor or even a petty issue.
-Remember that what seems like a minor annoyance to you is probably a significant issue to the people who are in conflict.
+This can be especially difficult when the conflict may seem to be a minor issue.
+Remember that what seems like a minor annoyance to you is probably a significant issue to the people in conflict.
 Be careful to avoid minimizing or belittling the severity of the issue and take time to acknowledge its importance.

-Maintain a neutral tone of voice, avoiding sarcasm or judgmental language, and encourage the parties to the dispute to do the same.
-Remember that nonverbal communication such as facial expressions or posture can also speak volumes about your reaction to a particular statement.
+Maintain a neutral tone of voice, avoid sarcasm or judgmental language, and encourage the parties in conflict to do the same.
+Remember that nonverbal communication, such as facial expressions or posture, can also speak volumes about your reaction to a particular statement.

 3. Focus On the Problem, Not the People

 Virtually every workplace has “difficult” employees.
-Indeed, these may be the individuals often in conflict with co-workers or managers.
-As the conflict resolution facilitator, it’s crucial that you and the parties look beyond difficult or disagreeable personalities and focus instead on the problem at hand.
+Indeed, these individuals may often conflict with co-workers or managers.
+As the conflict resolution facilitator, you and the parties must look beyond difficult or disagreeable personalities and focus on the problem at hand.

-Do not use accusatory language or engage in personal attacks, and intercede if the parties do so.
-Let the parties know that you believe they’re motivated by good intentions rather than a desire to “get” each other.
+Do not use an accusatory tone, engage in personal attacks, and intercede if the parties do so.
+Let the parties know that you believe they’re motivated by good intentions rather than a desire to get at each other.

-Parties to a conflict frequently suffer from “tunnel vision”, focusing only on how the problem affects them.
+Parties in a conflict frequently suffer from “tunnel vision,” focusing only on how the problem affects them.
 As a facilitator, you can help them see the “big picture” of how their conflict is affecting their co-workers, customers, or the organization in general.